ternandsparrow/inaturalist-docker/README.md

 ```

 Then in the future, whenever you do a `git pull`, keep an eye out for updates to
-the submodules and run a `git submoduel update`.
+the submodules and run a `git submodule update`.
 If you're unsure, just run it.
 It's idempotent.